FolkComputer/folk/README.md

 can be like

 ```
-Commit the ball position {
+Commit ball position {
-  Claim the ball is at blahblah
+  Claim $this has a ball at blahblah
 }
 ```

-and then future commits with that key, `the ball position`, will overwrite this statement but not override different commits with different keys
+and then future commits with that key, `ball position`, will overwrite this statement but not override different commits with different keys